PetarDimitrov91/Angular/README.md

 ## Transpiling
 Transpiling is the process which transforms our TypeScript code to a JavaScript one.
 JavaScript has multiple module resolution standarts: commonjs (or the expirimental 'node12') for Node.js and large variety of the other standards for browsers (amd, umd, es2015).

-### Transpiling Typescript for Node.js
+### Transpiling and run command:
-If you want to transpile your typescript and use it in a Node.js application:

 ```bash
 npx ts-node tickets.ts
 ```

+### Transpiling Typescript for Node.js
+If you want to transpile your typescript and use it in a Node.js application:

 ```
 tsc ./day-one/typescript-demo/index.ts --module commonjs